-There are many ideas in the legal field that we just accept as fact.
-The idea that if someone’s actions are negligent they should pay for those actions.
-The notion that a manufacturer owes us a duty of care to consumers of products.
-The origins of these foundational concepts of tort law can be traced back to a single snail.
+There are some concepts in law that seem so obvious, we accept them as fact.
+The idea that if someone is negligent and causes you harm, they should pay for their actions.
+The notion that a manufacturer owes a duty of care to the consumers of its products.
+However, there was a time when these laws did not exist, and the origins of these fundamental concepts of tort law can be traced back to a single snail.

 On August 26th, 1928 Mary Donoghue and a friend went to a cafe in Paisley, Scotland.
 Her friend ordered a Pear and Ice for herself and a Scotsman ice cream float (mix of ice cream and ginger beer) for Ms. Donoghue.
 The waiter brought the order over to the table.
 The ginger beer was in a brown opaque bottle labeled ‘D. Stevenson Glen Lane Paisley’.
 Donoghue poured some of the ginger beer into her float and began eating it.
 After some time had passed Donoghue’s friend poured the remaining ginger beer from the bottle into the float and to their utter shock, a decomposed snail fell from the bottle into the float.
 Donoghue and her friend could not believe their eyes.

 There are two very important points that need to be made clear with how this action was brought forward.
 Firstly, Ms. Donoghue did not sue the cafe, but rather the manufacturer of the ginger beer, D. Stevenson.
 Secondly, Ms. Donoghue was not the one that purchased the ginger beer, her friend was.
-This second point is important because before this case the courts were very clear that parties outside of a contract were not owed a duty of care.
+This second point is important because before this case, the Courts made it very clear that parties outside of a contract were not owed a duty of care.

-The tort of Negligence allows people to recover as a result of the careless actions of others.
-This concept is so widely accepted in society that it is difficult to imagine a time when this wasn't the case.
+The tort of negligence allows people to recover damages for harm done due to the careless actions of others.
+This concept is so widely accepted in society today that it is difficult to imagine a time when this wasn’t the case.
 This is a fundamental concept that can be traced back to one little snail.